Call of Duty websites:

 5. guides page redesign

-The COD Website’s Guides page received some attention during a User Research session and was an area our Editorial team wanted to tackle as well.
-Testing showed that users were having some difficulty finding some of the content they wanted in the old format.
+The COD Website’s Guides page received some attention during a UR session and was an area we wanted to tackle as well.
+Testing showed that people were having difficulty finding some of the content they were looking for.

-In order to simplify browsing and clear up confusion with labeling, I worked on creating a more visual update to the Guides Pages.
+In order to simplify browsing and clear up confusing organization, I worked on creating a more visual update to the Guides Pages.

 What changed?